We currently have two courses scheduled, click on the links below, or scroll down for more information.

 RNA-Seq cont. (possibility for other analysis tools at attendees request).

-Spaces can be reserved for the High Throughput Sequence Analysis and Ensembl courses for internal Newcastle University staff by clicking on the links in the table below, spaces on all other courses and for external people can be reserved by emailing Simon Cockell.
+Spaces can be reserved for the High Throughput Sequence Analysis course by clicking on the links in the table below, spaces on all other courses and for external people can be reserved by emailing Simon Cockell.
 The Bioconductor course is booked via the school of Mathematics and Statistics.
 All courses are subject to a fee.

 Costs for Newcastle University Faculty of Medical Sciences attendees are subsidised, except for the Bioconductor course (which is run in conjunction with the school of Mathematics and Statistics).